terminatorul/xref-tag/README.md

 	      Default `[ '/usr/local/etc/gtags.conf', '/etc/gtags.conf', os.path.join(os.environ['HOME'], '.globalrc'), '/gtags.conf' ]`
     - `$GTAGSCONFIG`
-	    - `gtags` config file contents as a python list of lines of text.
+	    - `gtags` config file contents as a python list with lines of text.
 Written to a temporary file at build time, with the temporary file name passed to `gtags` as the config file.
 	       Default is: